SHARE

 Closeup of Gingerbread Eggnog Cookies

-• MAKE AHEAD - You can prep the gingerbread dough or cookies in advance and even freeze the dough for quick Christmas cookies in a pinch.
+• You can prep the dough ahead of time or freeze it for quick cookies when you're in a pinch.

-• EASE - This gingerbread cookie recipe is foolproof, and gets you ready for the snuggly season ahead without any hassle!
+• This cookie recipe is foolproof, so you can enjoy the cozy season without any hassle!

 Ingredients for Gingerbread Oatmeal Cookies including eggs, baking soda, and molasses